 So, how do you know if it’s actually making a sound?
 Dog whistles can be tuned to various frequencies.
 This will allow you to see what will get the most response out of your pup.
 In a household with multiple dogs, owners may use many different whistles depending on each dog’s hearing differences.

 If you want is a successfully whistle-trained dog, all it takes is patience and dedicating some time in training.
 The effects of dog whistles are very interesting and it’s fun to watch a dog respond to one.
-Below are some different training commands a whistle can help train your pet to do.
+Below are some key ways a dog whistle can help with your daily commands and training.

 Responding to Commands